Suuuuuzy/MiniCrawler/README.md

 1. `MetadataCrawler` no longer works.
 WeChat disabled the query API.

 2. `XposedPlugin` was for `WeChat 7.0.19`, which no longer allows login.
-We updated the Java hooks to `WeChat 8.0.49`, to intercept the miniapp searching process, to crawl metadata.
+Minnie hooks Java functions in `WeChat 8.0.49`, to 1. for meta data crawling, intercept the miniapp searching process, 2. for package downloading and further process, get package constitution information upon downloading.

 # Original README